2009–2011 Toyota vehicle recalls: Other recalls

 On February 8, 2009, Toyota announced a recall of approximately 7,300 early 2010 model year 4-cylinder Camrys due to the possibility of the power steering hose rubbing into the front brake line which may cause a brake fluid leak.

 On February 3, 2010, Toyota recalled approximately 153,000 vehicles from model years 2005 to 2011 for failing to comply with requirements of FMVSS 110, "Tire Selection and Rims", due to missing load-carrying capacity labels.

 On February 12, 2010, Toyota recalled approximately 8,000 2010 model year 4WD Tacoma trucks for potential front drive shaft issues.
 The recall involves inspecting a drive shaft component which if cracked will be replaced.
 The Tacoma pickups were built between mid-December 2009 and early February 2010.
 Most affected vehicles have not been sold.

-Another recall for frame corrosion recall was confined to the following model(s): MY 2000–2003 Toyota Tundra.
+Another recall for frame corrosion was confined to the following model(s): MY 2000–2003 Toyota Tundra.
 According to Toyota USA, frame corrosion could allow spare tires or the fuel tank to fall off the vehicle.

 On July 7, 2010, Toyota recalled 270,000 Lexus and Crown vehicles worldwide for improperly manufactured valve springs.
 According to Toyota, the condition can cause rough idling and potential engine stalling.

 On October 21, 2010, Toyota announced a recall of 1.53 million vehicles (740,000 in the U.S., 599,000 in Japan, and 191,000 in Europe and other markets) worldwide; the recall affected MY 2005 and 2006 Avalon, MY 2004 to 2006 Highlander (non-hybrid) and Lexus RX330 and MY 2006 Lexus GS300, IS250 and IS350; the models affected in Japan and elsewhere (except the U.S.) include MY 2002 to 2006 Toyota Crown, Crown Majesta, Harrier, Mark X, Alphard, Kluger, and Lexus GS350, IS250 and IS350.
 The recall concerns brake fluid leakage from the master cylinder (U.S. market and non-U.S. marketed Toyota Crown and Lexus GS350) and an electrical problem with the fuel pump, which would cause engine stalling (all markets except the U.S.).